Amadeus vs Sabre vs Galileo: Which GDS is Right for Your Travel Business?

 Sabre

-Established in the USA in 1960 by American Airlines, Sabre holds 35% of the global market, with a strong foothold in North America.
+Established in the USA in 1960 by American Airlines, Sabre holds 30% of the global air market, with a strong foothold in North America.

 Galileo (By Travelport)

-Amadeus vs Sabre vs Galileo – Feature Comparison
+Amadeus vs Sabre vs Galileo – Detailed Comparison

 Choosing the right GDS platform is important for travel agencies, as each system offers unique strengths in booking capabilities, global reach, integration, and support.

-Amadeus, Sabre, and Galileo (part of Travelport) are the industry leaders, powering millions of travel transactions every day.
-Here’s a detailed comparison to help you understand how these platforms stack up across key features.
+Here’s a detailed comparison of Amadeus, Sabre, and Galileo (part of Travelport), to help you understand how these platforms stack up across key features.

 Amadeus is renowned for its vast inventory, connecting to over 490 airlines, 770,000 hotel properties, 69 car rental companies, 43 rail carriers, and 53 cruise and ferry lines.
 It excels in both air and non-air bookings, making it a top choice for agencies seeking comprehensive content.